LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    at the end of the loop, after each time they have been entered in the loop.

 #.
+Write a function, ``FindAverage``,
+   to do the following.
+The example refers to the category exam, but you will want your code to work for each category, and hence the category
+   *name* will need to be a parameter to ``FindAverage``.)

-Add code to prompt the user for the number of items in each category:
+   Prompt the user for the number of items in the category:

-      Please enter the number of exams: **3**
+      Please enter the number grades in category exam: **4**

-#.
-Instead of prompting the user for an overall average
-   exam grade, use a loop  to
-   read one grade at a time.
+   Instead of prompting the user for an overall average exam grade, use a loop  to read one grade at a time.
 The grades will be added together (on the fly) to give the grade for that category.
 For example, after you have asked